shsarv/Restaurant-Recommendation-System/README.md

 The directory contains web sub directories and a sub directory for hosting model and other scripts:

-1. [app.py](https://github.com/shsarv/Restaurant-Recommendation-System/blob/main/app.py)The file which contains all the main backend operations of the website and used to run the flask server locally.
+1. [app.py](https://github.com/shsarv/Restaurant-Recommendation-System/blob/main/app.py) The file which contains all the main backend operations of the website and used to run the flask server locally.

 2. [Procfile](https://github.com/shsarv/Restaurant-Recommendation-System/blob/main/Procfile) for setting up heroku.